“Whenever the telephone would ring, it was never good news.”

 Turning around, he points his index finger upward.

 “I believe that is how the big guy upstairs wants us to be,” he said.

 I grab my bag and shake the driver’s hand.
-Whatever the number totaled on the meter is much less of value than the lesson he shared with me.
+The number totaled on the meter is much less in value than the lesson he shared with me.
 Because of him, I’ll be doubling down on tomorrow.